News & Events

 Stay updated with the latest news from the Helsinki Institute for Demography & Population Health and join our PopHel Talks, an online seminar where we share our latest research.
 We explore a wide range of topics in demography and population health, with a special focus on social inequalities.

-You can also follow us on BlueSky and LinkedIn!
+You can also follow us on and!

 PopHel Talks

 Helsinki Institute for Demography and Population Health presents PopHel Talks, where we showcase our latest research.
 Our work explores various topics in demography and population health, with an emphasis on social inequalities.
-If you are interested in hearing our presentations, please register here so we can send a Zoom link to you.
+If you are interested in hearing our presentations, please so we can send a Zoom link to you.

 Aapo Hiilamo on Monday, 24th March, 02:00-02:45 PM (UTC +2)